 The advice for parents and students is, when you see the result of a coaching institute in any type of advertisement, don’t trust it with blind eyes.
 Sometimes, it’s a trick to lure students and their parents to get admission into the institute.

 It’s also possible that the results or testimonials are bought.
 In that case even verification can’t tell you the real truth.
-Still there are some best practices to identify fake results and testimonials of coaching providers.

 Not all coaching institutes buys ranks